 Then I paused and thought again, “Or, on a positive slant, there is no problem.
 It is precisely because of this situation that you are both simply Indonesian, Pinky.
 Discarding any prejudices of face, class and especially full-bloodedness.”

 She bit her lips, in anger.
 We were definitely not on the same wavelength.
 It is then that I understood that Pinky had an identity problem that blinded her.
 To her, “Chinese” was paler-skinned, rich and speaking English, in short, associated to the foreign world.
 They are not like Mrs Oei.
 They are not poorer, Hindu-following food-stall owners.”

 Last time I heard of Pinky, she had moved to the United States.
-She was organizing a Balinese dance festival and collecting Javanese puppets.
-She had at last become Indonesian, showing pride in her country, it only took emigration for her to realize it…”
+She was organising a Balinese dance festival and collecting Javanese puppets.
+She had at last become Indonesian, showing pride in her country, it only took emigration for her to realise it.